Celine Song: 2021–present: Breakthrough

 Her next film project with A24, Materialists, starring Dakota Johnson, Pedro Pascal, and Chris Evans, was released in theaters on 13 June 2025.
 Materialists was inspired by Song's experience and knowledge gained from her time being a matchmaker in New York City.
+The idea was further solidified at a charity event in New York when a wealthy donor she was talking to completely ignored a waiter that she knew from grad school.
+She spent the six-month period between when Past Lives was finished and when it debuted at the 2023 Sundance Film Festival writing the screenplay.
 The film follows Lucy's (played by Dakota Johnson) story when it comes to love in both matchmaking and her own romantic pursuits.
 It highlights Lucy's talent and skill as a matchmaker, as well as her struggle within her love triangle to pick between new-boy Harry (played by Pedro Pascal) and her ex-partner John (played by Chris Evans).

-Within a few months post-release, the film Materialists earned more than $90 million worldwide.
+Within a few months post-release, the film Materialists earned more than $100 million worldwide.
 Marriska Fernandes of CBC Arts wrote that the film Materialists "is a masterclass in weaving profound questions into a narrative that remains both captivating and emotionally intelligent.
 Materialists has been garnering attention from moviegoers globally because it smartly subverts traditional rom-com tropes by making the material aspects of potential partners glaringly explicit".
 The film received praise for its portrayal of love as both an analytical and selective process as well as a spontaneous, destined, and emotional connection.
 However, the film was also criticized for the expectedness and unoriginality of its ending and for its missteps in its portrayal of a love triangle plot, with a review stating that "romantic triangles can collapse if all three legs aren't properly supported".

 In April 2024, the music video for pop artist Laufey's song "Goddess" was released, directed by Song.
 And in July 2025, it was announced that Song was to write an upcoming sequel to My Best Friend's Wedding (1997) by Sony Pictures.
 Song's other upcoming project is a new A24 drama series Damage at HBO, where she is working with David Hinojosa, Jacqueline Lesko, Craig Mazin, and Cecil O'Connor.
 She was an executive producer and writer for this project.
 Song previously worked with David Hinojosa on both of her films Past Lives and Materialists.
 The development of this series began in September 2025.

+In November 2025, a short film directed by Celine Song for Armani was released, called The Waiting Room.
+Part of their crossroads series, it depicts five women recounting their stories of transformation at personal or professional crossroads.

+In 2026, Song became the recipient of the 2026 Whiting Award in Drama.

+Other activities

+In 2025, Song served on the jury of the Marrakech International Film Festival, chaired by Bong Joon Ho.